France and Germany falter as Trump presidency looms – DW – 01/06/2025

 Europe's growth engines sputter as Trump looms large

-France's central bank is expecting economic growth to come in at 1.1% for the year 2024, but has lowered its 2025 forecast to 0.9%, citing "rising uncertainties" to growth at home and abroad.
+France's central bank is expecting economic growth to come in at 1.1% for 2024 but has lowered its 2025 forecast to 0.9%, citing "rising uncertainties" to growth at home and abroad.

 Europe's biggest economy, Germany, is expected to see a second consecutive year in recession in 2024, with the central bank projecting rather negligible growth of 0.2% for 2025.
 The biggest risk factor is the probability of "globally rising [trade] protectionism," the bank said.

 For Germany's export-driven economy, promoting free trade with new agreements could provide some relief.
-A first step was already made in December, when the EU Commission and the South American Mercosur trade bloc signed a treaty that will create the world's largest free trade zone, encompassing around 700 million people.
+A first step was taken in December when the EU Commission and the South American Mercosur trade bloc signed a treaty that will create the world's largest free trade zone, encompassing around 700 million people.

-However, it remains uncertain whether and how the agreement will be ratified by member states after France has already made it clear that it opposes the treaty.
+However, it remains uncertain whether and how the agreement will be ratified by member states after France made it clear that it opposes the treaty.

 "The trade issue is a classic point of contention between Germany and France," said Claire Demesmay.
 "In France, large trade agreements are viewed much more critically than in Germany.
 There is a prevailing sense that the country's future is no longer in its own hands, which is politically dangerous."